Chapter 22. Spring.NET Web Framework

 [Note]Note

-The Visual Studio Web Form Editor will of course complain about binding attributes because it doesn't know them.
+The Visual Studio Web Form Editor complains about binding attributes because it does not recognize them.
 You can safely ignore those warnings.

-As was already mentioned in the introduction to this chapter, model management needs an application developer to override InitializeModel(), SaveModel() and LoadModel() for storing model information between requests in the user's session.
-On web farms this of course storing information in a user's session is not a good strategy.
-Thus it is possible to choose another persistence strategy by setting a Spring.Web.UI.Page's resp.
-Spring.Web.UI.UserControl's ModelPersistenceMedium property:
+As mentioned in the chapter introduction, model management needs an application developer to override InitializeModel(), SaveModel() and LoadModel() in order to store model information between requests in the user's session.
+On web farms, storing information in a user's session is not a good strategy.
+You can choose another persistence strategy by setting the ModelPersistenceMedium property on Spring's base Page or UserContorl class (e.g. Spring.Web.UI.UserControl)

 <object id="modelPersister" type="Sample.DatabaseModelPersistenceMedium, MyCode"/>